Finnish invasion of East Karelia (1941): Capture of Petrozavodsk

 The Finnish 11th Division's advance towards Pryazha (Prääsä) met strong Soviet resistance but was able to advance through the forests and encircle the defending Soviets.
-The advance was however slow and it took until September 5 before the road leading to Petrozavodsk was cut by the Finnish forces.
+However, the advance was slow, and it took until September 5 before the road leading to Petrozavodsk was cut by the Finnish forces.
 Encircled Soviet units made repeated counterattacks against the Finnish roadblock but failed to clear it.
 Steadily advancing, the Finnish 11th Division captured Pryazha on September 8.
 Meanwhile, the Finnish 1st Division advanced towards the village of Pyhäjärvi directly south of Pryazha.
 By September 16 the Finnish 1st Division had reached the southern end of Pyhäjärvi while the Finnish 7th Division had looped around the defending Soviet forces.
-After suffering heavy casualties the surrounded Soviet forces escaped through the forest after abandoning their heavy equipment.
+After suffering heavy casualties, the surrounded Soviet forces escaped through the forest after abandoning their heavy equipment.
 The Finnish 11th Division continued its advance first to Polovina on September 24 and from there to the crossroads at Vilga on September 28, just 6 km from the suburbs of Petrozavodsk.

 The Soviets realized early on that holding Petrozavodsk against the Finns advancing towards the town from both west and south was going to be a costly effort.
-In an attempt to do that the Soviets formed several new formations from NKVD units, broken-up or separated army units and from reinforcements.
+In an attempt to do that, the Soviets formed several new formations from NKVD units, broken-up or separated army units and from reinforcements.
 These included the 37th Rifle Division as well as the 1st Light Infantry Brigade.

 The Finns also brought in reinforcements in the form of the 4th Division that was sent to advance along the road leading from Lake Syamozero towards Petrozavodsk.
-By September 14 it had already met fierce Soviet resistance but the numerically superior Finnish forces managed to encircle and defeat the defending Soviet 313th Rifle Division which was forced to retreat after suffering heavy casualties however the clearing of the last of the mottis took until September 26.
+By September 14, it had already met fierce Soviet resistance, but the numerically superior Finnish forces managed to encircle and defeat the defending Soviet 313th Rifle Division, which was forced to retreat after suffering heavy casualties.
+However, the clearing of the last of the mottis took until September 26.
 Elements of the Finnish 4th Division continued their advance with the intent of cutting the road leading north from the Petrozavodsk.
-The Finns captured the village of Markkila on September 19 but couldn't breach the Soviet 313th Division's defense at Besovets (Viitana) despite repeated attempts.
-While the Finnish 4th Division was unable to complete its mission of cutting off the Soviet forces defending Petrozavodsk region it did tie up a considerable amount of Soviet forces and protected the only vulnerable flank of the Finnish advance.
+The Finns captured the village of Markkila on September 19, but couldn't breach the Soviet 313th Division's defense at Besovets (Viitana) despite repeated attempts.
+While the Finnish 4th Division was unable to complete its mission of cutting off the Soviet forces defending Petrozavodsk region, it did tie up a considerable amount of Soviet forces and protected the only vulnerable flank of the Finnish advance.